 Click on the View Message hyperlink to see the messages at each event.
 For example, PreExecute, Posts Execute etc.

-As we successfully executed the package from SQL server, let me open the destination table to see the result.
+As we successfully executed the package from server, let me open the destination table to see the result.